-You may have enjoyed his most recent presentation showing amazing photographs taken from his back window.
 Contributions of trees to honor Ron have been received from ASO, RAPTOR Inc. and Oxbow Inc. The Audubon Grove has already expanded its honorees, with trees being planted for the late Charley Harper, unique bird and nature illustrator and the late Karl Maslowski, well known Cincinnati photographer and nature columnist.
 Karl Maslowski and his sons, Steve and Dave, have been supporters and presenters at ASO meetings over many years.
 Steve and his brother Dave are active nature photographers and contribute photos for ASO’s pictorial calendar.